wilsoneric7/wellpermitimporter/README.md

     GISImported BIT DEFAULT 0
 );

-This is where the well data hangs out.
+This holds your well data.
+Tweak it if your DB’s picky.

+4. Save the Script
+Copy the code below into a file called well_importer.py.

+Stick it in a folder like C:\Users\YourName\WellImporter (Windows) or ~/Documents/WellImporter (Mac/Linux).

-Tweak the Script:
+5. Tweak the Config
-Grab the script below and update these bits with your own info: site_url, username, password (SharePoint).

-conn_str (SQL Server connection).
+Open well_importer.py in Notepad, VS Code, or whatever.

+Update these with your stuff:
+SharePoint: site_url, username, password, library_name, file_name.

+SQL Server: conn_str (server name, DB, etc.).

-gis_url, layer_item_id, your_username, your_password (ArcGIS Online).
+ArcGIS: gis_url, layer_item_id, your_username, your_password.

+Example: If your SharePoint is https://company.sharepoint.com/sites/IDWR, swap that in.

+6. Test PDF
+Drop a sample well permit PDF (e.g., WellPermit_Example.pdf) into your SharePoint library.

-file_name (the PDF name in SharePoint).
+Set file_name in the script to match.

-The Code
+The Code (well_importer.py)
-Save this as well_importer.py or whatever you like: python
+python

 import pdfplumber